CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

             //-- min temp
             double[] mintemp = ((ScalarSet)this.GetValues(input_quantity[2], input_elementset[2])).data;

-            //---- calculate pet for each element
+            //---- calculate PET for each element
             //-- get the number of elements (assuming that they're all the same) int elemcount = this.GetInputExchangeItem(0).ElementSet.ElementCount;
             double[] pet = new double[elemcount];